-Post-harvest treatment of rooted cuttings
+Post-harvest treatment of dormant rooted cuttings

-The harvested dormant cuttings are cut to a length of 30 centimetres and are submerged in a solution (Figure 2.2) consisting of disinfectants and hormones (Propamocarb [Propamocarb hydrochloride] and Abameetina [Avermectin]) for a minimum of 20 minutes.
+The harvested dormant rooted cuttings are cut to a length of 30 centimetres and are submerged in a solution (Figure 2.2) consisting of disinfectants and hormones (Propamocarb [Propamocarb hydrochloride] and Abamectina [Avermectin]) for a minimum of 20 minutes.

-Figure 2.2 Dormant cuttings treatment with disinfectant and growth hormone
+Figure 2.2 Dormant rooted cuttings treatment with disinfectant and growth hormone

-2.1.2 Production of rooted cuttings in the nurseries
+2.1.2 Production of dormant rooted cuttings in the nurseries

-Dormant cuttings which have undergone post-harvest treatment are dried and planted either in the propagation tunnel or open space growing areas.
+Dormant rooted cuttings which have undergone post-harvest treatment are dried and planted in soil-free media either in the propagation tunnel or open space growing areas.
 The nurseries use sprinkler irrigation to maximize quantity and quality of dormant rooted hazelnut cuttings for domestic and international markets.
 The irrigation water originates from springs or natural water courses.
 A filtration system is installed at the nurseries.
-Strict control of pests and pathogens, in addition to stringent monitoring and inspection by SAG and best practice in-crop agronomic husbandry, results in the production of very high quality dormant rooted hazelnut cuttings.
+Strict control of pests and pathogens, in addition to stringent monitoring and inspection by SAG and best practice incrop agronomic husbandry, results in the production of very high quality dormant rooted hazelnut cuttings.